virajvekaria/curse-2.0/README.md

 4. **Storage**: Vector database for efficient similarity search
 5. **LLM Integration**: Connects to language models for code generation
 6. **Augment Engine**: Orchestrates the entire analysis and generation pipeline

-## 📝 License

-This project is a code analysis and generation system designed for understanding and modifying codebases using advanced AI techniques.